Mojo Webb: Music

-Mojo Webb's music is traditional, guitar-based blues which is reminiscent of the Chicago and delta style artists such as Muddy Waters, BB King, Howlin' Wolf, Buddy Guy and Robert Johnson.
+Mojo Webb's music is traditional, guitar-based blues which is reminiscent of the Chicago and delta style artists such as Muddy Waters, B. B. King, Howlin' Wolf, Buddy Guy and Robert Johnson.

 2006 saw the release of The Burden, his debut album, with all fourteen songs written by Mojo Webb.
 The debut album was particularly significant as Mojo Webb recorded all vocals and also played all the instruments including guitar, bass guitar, drums, harmonica, and saxophone.
 Mojo Webb also wrote, arranged, recorded, mixed, and produced the entire album.

 In January 2012, Mojo Webb released the long-awaited follow-up album titled, The Cat.
-With thirteen all new original songs as recorded and performed by the band - Mojo Webb (Lead guitar/Vocals), JB Lewis (Bass guitar/Guitar on "Hot Dog") and Coojee Timms (Drums/Backing Vocals).
+With thirteen all new original songs as recorded and performed by the band – Mojo Webb (Lead guitar/Vocals), JB Lewis (Bass guitar/Guitar on "Hot Dog") and Coojee Timms (Drums/Backing Vocals).
 The album was recorded in December 2011 as preparation for the bands assault on the 2012 International Blues Challenge in Memphis.

 The Mojo Webb Band qualified for the IBC after winning the BASEQ (Blues Association of South East Queensland) Memphis Blues Challenge.
 The band reached the semi-final stage of the IBC.

-Mojo Webb plays both solo and with his own three-piece band in and around Brisbane, on tours throughout Queensland and interstate together with major festivals throughout Australia, including Bluesfest Byron Bay, Blues On Broadbeach, Sydney Blues And Roots Festival Windsor, Australian Blues Music Festival Goulburn, Winter Blues Echuca and in northern Thailand.
+Mojo Webb plays both solo and with his own three-piece band in and around Brisbane, on tours throughout Queensland and interstate together with major festivals throughout Australia, including Bluesfest Byron Bay, Blues on Broadbeach, Sydney Blues And Roots Festival Windsor, Australian Blues Music Festival Goulburn, Winter Blues Echuca and in northern Thailand.

 Mojo Webb is renowned for his dynamic guitar and keyboard solo leads and often swaps lead with J.B.Lewis through his repertoire.

 The Mojo Webb Band members include Mojo Webb (Lead Vocal/Lead Guitar/Harmonica), J.B.Lewis (Bass/Lead/Rhythm guitars), Coojee Timms (Drums/Backing Vocals) and Jason Chandler (Bass guitar).

 Other music/band projects have in recent years included a new band known as The Evening Sons has Mojo Webb (Lead Guitar) with Greg Baker (Lead Vocal/Harmonica) and Coojee Timms (Drums).

 In addition, recent reformations have surfaced of one of the original and pioneering local Brisbane-based blues bands, Buzz 'N The Blues Band featuring Robert 'Buzz' Oxford (Lead Vocals), Mojo Webb (Lead Guitar), Jason Chandler (Bass Guitar) together with other local/guest musicians including JB Lewis, Peter Robertson, Ric Halstead, Neil Wickham and Devid Bentley.

 Awards

 On 8 February 2007, Webb was awarded the Australian Blues Music 'Chain' Award for New Talent of the Year.
 In the same year he was nominated in four other categories including Album, Producer, Male Vocalist and Song of the Year.
-The annual Australian Blues Music / Chain awards recognize excellence in blues music in Australia in categories including artist, song, band, new talent and production.
+The annual Australian Blues Music / Chain awards recognise excellence in blues music in Australia in categories including artist, song, band, new talent and production.

 Australian Blues Music Chain Awards

 Bluestar Awards

-In 2007 Mojo Webb was awarded three Bluestar awards for the People's Choice Best Australasian Solo Artist, Best Australasian Instrumentalist - Acoustic Guitar, and Industry Choice - Best Australian CD Release - Solo (The Burden.)
+In 2007 Mojo Webb was awarded three Bluestar awards for the People's Choice Best Australasian Solo Artist, Best Australasian Instrumentalist – Acoustic Guitar, and Industry Choice – Best Australian CD Release – Solo (The Burden.)